dirediredock/Riskomon/app/input_data/README.md

 gap_tolerance       0.05
 ```

 In Riskomon, positive feature coefficients map semantically to high risk, visually encoded with red bubbles.
 The MAMMO, FICO, and SHROOM datasets align with this semantic mapping.
 However, the BANK and ADULT datasets have a different valence: positive coefficients map to a higher likelihood of opening an account in BANK, and to higher salaries in ADULT.
-The alternative monochrome colormap can help navigate dataset scenarios with such different valences.
+The alternative monochrome colormap (toggle on the Controls strip) can help navigate dataset scenarios with such different valences.

 [^FASTERRISK]: Liu, J., Zhong, C., Li, B., Seltzer, M., & Rudin, C. (2022).
 FasterRisk: Fast and accurate interpretable risk scores.
 Advances in Neural Information Processing Systems, 35, 17760-17773.